google-deepmind/streetlearn/README.md

     agent,
 *   **target_latlng**: Tuple of lat/lng scalar values for the target/goal
     position,
+*   **latlng_label**: Integer discretized value of the current agent position using 1024 bins (32 bins for latitude and 32 bins for longitude),
+*   **target_latlng_label**: Integer discretized value of the target position using 1024 bins (32 bins for latitude and 32 bins for longitude),
 *   **yaw_label**: Integer discretized value of the agent yaw using 16 bins,
 *   **neighbors**: Vector of immediate neighbor egocentric traversability grid around the agent, with 16 bins for the directions around the agent and bin 0 corresponding to the traversability straight ahead of the agent.
+*   **thumbnails**: Array of n+1 RGB images for the first-person view image returned from the environment, that should be seen by the agent at specific waypoints and goal locations when playing the instruction-following game with n instructions,
+*   **instructions**: List of n string instructions for the agent at specific waypoints and goal locations when playing the instruction-following game with n instructions,
+*   **ground_truth_direction**: Scalar value of the relative ground truth direction to be taken by the agent in order to follow a shortest path to the next goal or waypoint.
+This observation should be requested only for agents trained using imitation learning.

 ### Games